Managing Your Entire World - Tech Focus November 2009 Part 3

 For a number of years Microsoft’s management product, Operations Manager concentrated on just the Windows environment.
 With the release of System Center Operations Manager 2007 R2 new functionality built into the product along with partnerships with key vendors now extend its capabilities beyond just Windows based servers.

-The cross-platform functionality that is built into Operations Manager 2007 R2 now supports monitoring of the following operating systems:
+The cross-platform functionality (no longer available) that is built into Operations Manager 2007 R2 now supports monitoring of the following operating systems: